schwartzlab-methods/too-many-cells-interactive/README.md

 This tool with its associated website is free and open to all users and there is no login requirement.

+## Publication
+To get a detailed description of too-many-cells-interactive and interesting applications consider reading the [publication](https://doi.org/10.1093/gigascience/giae056), and please remember to cite.

 ## Documentation and Quickstart

 For detailed documentation, quickstart, and tutorial, see [https://schwartzlab-methods.github.io/too-many-cells-interactive](https://schwartzlab-methods.github.io/too-many-cells-interactive).